 This is what the BVI now offers you.

-Yes, in places the BVI looks worse for wear, but we adapt around this and as your charter crew, we find the unspoiled places and treasures still to be enjoyed.
+Yes, in places the BVI looks worse for wear, but we adapt to this and as your charter crew, we find the unspoiled places and treasures still to be enjoyed.

 This is still paradise.